Michael Barrett (baseball): Personal life

 Barrett is married with 4 children.
 His cousin, Scott Fletcher, also played for the Cubs, along with many other teams over his fifteen-year career.
 Barrett has spent a considerable portion of his personal life devoted to helping children.
 He runs several youth baseball programs, including one in Hawaii, which was inspired from his tenure with the Hawaiian Winter Baseball League.
 He also works with the Make-A-Wish Foundation and the Cubs Care Program to help lesser fortunate and sick children.
 More recently, he has worked with Kerry Wood and Ryan Dempster to raise money to help Derrek Lee's daughter and research for Leber's congenital amaurosis.
 Michael Barrett donated $50,000 to Project 3000 and pledged an additional sum of money for every home run he hits.
-Barrett was also a regular guest on FOX Chicago's The Final Word television show, which is co hosted by Tom Waddle, a former Chicago Bears wide receiver.
+Barrett was also a regular guest on FOX Chicago's The Final Word television show, which was co-hosted by Tom Waddle, a former Chicago Bears wide receiver.